OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 A number of optional settings around how the certificate is created are defined in `Tomcat Certificate Options` section.
 These options differ depending on the SSL implementation that was selected.

-The JSEE SSL implementations of BIO, NIO and NIO2 rely on a Java keystore file.
-The APR implementation uses a certificate and a PEM file for the private key.
+The JSSE SSL implementations of BIO, NIO and NIO2 rely on a Java keystore file.
+The APR implementation uses a certificate file and a PEM private key file.

 #### Java Keystore Options

 When no `Private Key Password` is defined, the Java keystore will have the default password of `changeit`.
 This is the default password specified by Tomcat.
 If a password is defined then that password will be used to secure the Java keystore and included in the Tomcat configuration.

-The `Keystore Filename` field can be used to define the location of the certificate created as part of the step.
+The `Keystore Filename` field can be used to define the location of the keystore created as part of the step.
 If left blank, the keystore file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
 If specified, a keystore will be created at the specified location, overwriting any existing file.
 Any value entered for the filename must be an absolute path.

 The `Keystore Alias` field defines the alias under which the certificate will be saved.
 If not defined, it will default to the alias of `octopus`.

 #### Certificate and PEM File Options

-When no password is defined, PEM files used by the `APR` SSL implementation remain unencrypted, with a key file starting with `-----BEGIN RSA PRIVATE KEY-----`.
+When no password is defined, PEM files created for the `APR` SSL implementation remain unencrypted, with a key file starting with `-----BEGIN RSA PRIVATE KEY-----`.
 When a password is defined, the key file is encrypted, starts with `-----BEGIN ENCRYPTED PRIVATE KEY-----`, and the password is included in the Tomcat configuration file.

 The `Private Key Filename` field is used to define the location of the private key PEM file.
 If left blank, the private key file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
 If specified, a private key file will be created at the specified location, overwriting any existing file.
 Any value entered for the filename must be an absolute path.

 The `Public Key Filename` field is used to define the location of the public certificate.
-If left blank, the private certificate file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
+If left blank, the public certificate file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
 If specified, a certificate file will be created at the specified location, overwriting any existing file.
 Any value entered for the filename must be an absolute path.